 The Galloway was an off-shoot of the Arrol-Johnston Company.
 It produced a small economical model – made, it was claimed, “by Ladies for Ladies”.
 The daughter of the Managing Director of the parent company was in charge, she rallied the cars extensively.
 Their factory was in nearby Tongland – it is still standing.
 It was called during the First World War a “University for Women Engineers” here aero-engines were made.
 The Galloway car, was based on the famous Fiat 501 it was a better copy but was more expensive and the factory closed in 1925.

 The Suez crisis of 1956 demonstrated the vulnerability of Europe’s oil: petrol prices soared and manufacturers rushed to produce cheap small cars.
 Rootes at Linwood produced the Slug.
 This evolved into the Imp, which had a rear-wheel transaxle-gearbox coupled to a lightweight aluminium Coventry Climax fire-pump engine in the boot.
 Nearby, Pressed Steel, who were already making bodies for Rover and Volvo also produced the Imp’s bodywork.
 It took just over two years to build the factory and manufacture the first Imp, but this left insufficient time for testing, and although the press reports at the launch were very complimentary, these cars soon gained a reputation for unreliability.
 Singer and Sunbeam versions of the Imp were made, together with a Commer van.
+A Singer Chamois is on display in the Argyll Motor Works

 In the 1970s, there was an interest in cheap, fun vehicles such as the Bond.
 To fulfil the demand, several manufacturers produced ‘sand buggies’.
 However, they were not generally produced in large quantities (as in this example, which is believed to be the last survivor of only forty).
 Cars of this type were usually delivered in kit form.
 This enabled the buyer to spread the cost and customise their car.
 The Parabug was based on the running gear (i.e. chassis and 1200cc engine etc.) of a 1961 Volkswagen Beetle.
 It was designed as an off-road car with an open glass-fibre body and soft roof, and was manufactured by the Aberglen Company in Aberdeen.
+The last Parabug in existence was discovered and restored by the Trust and is now in running order and on display at the Grampian Transport Museum.

 Few racing cars were produced in Scotland and only one in quantity: the JP.
 Thirty or so were manufactured in Bellshill, Lanarkshire by Joe Potts.
 This example was used for hill climbs and has only one petrol-tank, instead of the three usually used for longer distance racing.
 It has a Jap engine.
 Others had a Norton 500cc engine.
 Ron Flockart had one before joining BRM.
 Joe Potts was an unassuming man whose contribution to British motor racing has never been properly recognised.
+The Trust restored this JP to running order and competed with it at the

 This electric car was developed by Scottish Aviation in Prestwick with finance from the Electricity Council.
 It was designed when the small car was at the height of its popularity, and was intended for shoppers.
 It has a top speed of 35 miles per hour with a 20-mile range between charges.
 Although demonstrated by Stirling Moss with some success, the Scamp could not match conventional cars.
 The batteries did not last long enough, and the Electricity Council insisted that the car be tested by the Motor Industry Research Association.
 The suspension collapsed during the tests, so the Electricity Council claimed that the car was not roadworthy and was therefore unfit for their showrooms.
 After 12 were made, they withdrew from the development and Scottish Aviation abandoned the project.
+A Scamp is now on display at the Argyll Motor Works – in the magnificent entrance halls.

 When the Chrysler Sunbeam was rushed into production at the Linwood plant, it was an obvious candidate for Chrysler’s Competitions Department.
 None however, could be made available, so the competitions manager persuaded the local Linwood development department to build him a competition car out of normal working hours.
 Their Avenger’s running gear was retained in the new car and it seemed an ideal successor to the all-conquering BRM engined Tiger Avenger.
 A more powerful, specially tuned 230bhp Lotus engine was used.
 By now, Chrysler had been taken over by Peugeot who badged the car as a Talbot.
 In 1981, the car won the World Rally Championship for all car makes.
 In 1982 the year production ended after only 2308 had been made.

 The late 1920s marked the start of leisure motoring in Scotland.
 One way to enjoy the beautiful Scottish countryside was by caravan.
 Caravans were usually hired out by the week – Dan Thomson’s Trailer Caravans of Falkirk being the most popular.
 Hire prices ranged from £2-10/- (£2.50) per week, with purchase prices from £65.
 Advertising claimed that Thomson Trailers were so light that there was little extra to be spent during a tour on petrol or oil, and that they could be pulled by a seven-horse-power car.
 Thomson’s fitted the trailer bar to the car.
 This caravan has been dated to 1931, and the ornate scrolls over the end window and door have identified it as a Thomson.
 It has always been kept in Scotland, being relegated for use as a garden shed after the Second World War.
 It was restored in 1982.
+It was restored in 1982 by the Trust and is now used as an educational resource touring the country.